Tax increases are likely. What are you doing about it?

 For three years ending June 2021.
 Source: Morningstar.
 U.S. Large Cap: Morningstar U.S. Large Blend Universes average, U.S. Small Cap: Morningstar U.S. Small Blend Universes average, Fixed Income: Morningstar Taxable Bond Universes average.
 Tax Drag: Morningstar Tax Cost Ratio.
 Morningstar’s tax cost ratio assumes the highest possible applicable tax rates, including the 3.8% net investment income tax.
 Many investors are not subject to the highest rates.
 Note that tax drag calculations only apply to taxable accounts.

 It often helps to see the numbers.
 Russell Investments can help by running payback period analysis.
 This can help both you and your clients see how quickly the tax cost of transitioning can be recovered through tax-cost savings.

 It also can help to come up with a good transition plan.
-This is where running hypothetical analysis and a proposal can be instrumental in determining where you need to take action.
+This is where running hypothetical analysis (financial professional login required) and a proposal can be instrumental in determining where you need to take action.
 Your Russell Investments team can run this analysis and the proposals and show you a side-by-side comparison to assist in the decision making.